RosvaldasB/secret-for-tests/README.md

 1. Clone
 2. Npm install (contains dotenv, which safekeeps my api keys needed for the project).
+3. This is Secret Test to showcase my project to other, also contains api keys to see and evaluate my projects functionality.
-3. If you use nodemon, then "nodemon index.js" and in the browser localhost:3000.
+4. If you use nodemon, then "nodemon index.js" and in the browser localhost:3000.
 Else "node index.js" and localhost:3000.

 <h3>Finally</h3>